coderefinery/research-software-engineering/content/containers.md

 ---

-## Exercise Reproducibility-4: Running an MPI container on a cluster
+## Exercise Reproducibility-4: Download a container image and run it on a cluster

 ---